Another all-English Champions League final: The old European elite's worst nightmare come true | Goal.com

 "It's difficult to know what the likes of Real and Barca will do next because they've played their hand now – and it was terrible," says Spanish football journalist Andy West.

-"The ESL project clearly wasn't ready, as underlined by the fact that they went ahead without Bayern Munich and Paris Saint-Germain, two of the biggest clubs from two of the biggest markets in Europe.
+"The ESL project clearly wasn't ready, as underlined by the fact that they went ahead without Bayern Munich and Paris Saint-Germain, the two biggest clubs from two of the biggest markets in Europe.

 "That they weren't on board undermined the project right from the off, and subsequently made it much easier for the English clubs to pull out when they came under pressure from politicians and supporters.